hydephp/develop/docs/digging-deeper/navigation.md

 ### `hidden`

-The `hidden` option allows you to control if the page appears in the navigation menu.
+Determines if the page appears in the navigation menu.

 ```yaml
 navigation: